KC-85/OpenMicOxfordshire/PLAN.md

 - Build a small advertiser dashboard for sponsors (view their stats).
 - Offer county-wide campaigns for local media and arts organisations.
-- Collaborate with local digital agencies (e.g., Envious Digital) on creative design or AEO optimisation.
+- Collaborate with local digital agencies (e.g., Envious Digital) on creative design.
 - Maintain strict editorial independence and fairness in moderation.
 - If possible, a complete rewrite in either Node.js or PHP(Wordpress)/Laravel for performance & efficiency.